 - Molecular, physiological, and theoretical mechanisms of drug action

 - Drug discovery

 The Cell and Molecular Regulation Graduate Program and the Department of Pharmacology administer the Pharmacological sciences curriculum, but graduate students in any program on campus are welcome to participate.

 - Cellular Signaling: Molecular Mechanism to Disease (1.5 units)

 - Mechanisms of Drug Action (3 units)

-Students are required to participate in a popular, weekly journal club led by faculty members from the Pharmacology Department.
-The Pharmacology Journal Club is an interactive class that permits students to present and discuss papers from various disciplines that have a connection to the pharmacological sciences.
+The program requires students to participate in a popular, weekly journal club led by faculty members from the Pharmacology Department.
+The Pharmacology Journal Club is an interactive class that allows students to present and discuss papers from various disciplines that have a connection to the pharmacological sciences.